Scaling law of the drag force in dense granular media: Conclusion

-We have computed the drag force acting on an intruder moving with a constant velocity through the granular bed made up of slightly polydispersed particles.
 We have found the drag force can be expressed as a product of the yield force and the dynamical part, if the location of the intruder is sufficiently deep.
 In the dynamical part of the drag force, there are three regimes: the regime I, the intermediate and, the inertial regimes, at least, for the frictional cases, where the crossovers take place at $\mathrm{Fr}\approx1$ and $\mathrm{Fr}\approx5$.
 For $\mu\ge0.05$, the regime I for $\mathrm{Fr}\le 1$ is a quasistatic regime, while the drag force in the regime I for the frictionless case depends on $\mathrm{Fr}$.
 Moreover, we have seen that the drag force in the inertial regime remains unchanged if the term that characterizes the coefficient of restitution curve, i.e., $\gamma_n/K^{0.6}_n$ is kept constant.
-We have also confirmed that yield force strongly depends on the coefficient of friction as $\rho (D+d)^{\phi_\mu} h^{\alpha_\mu} g$ with the sum rule $\phi_\mu+\alpha_\mu\approx3$.
+A drag force in the velocity range we have studied can always be scaled with respect to the yield force.